intelsdi-x/gomit/CONTRIBUTING.md

 Have you written a blog post about how you use GoMit?
 Send it to us!

 ## Contribute Elsewhere
-This repository is one several Intel SDI-X projects.
+This repository is one of several Intel SDI-X projects.
 See other projects at https://github.com/intelsdi-x/

 ## Thank You
 And **thank you!** Your contribution is incredibly important to us.